 - (1) List A consists of QEII-GSST's open to everyone.
 Applications are sent directly to the Temerty Faculty of Medicine.
-The deadline is March 2022. - (2) List B consists of Departmental OGSST (QEII-GSST) awards.
+The deadline is March 2024. - (2) List B consists of Departmental QEII-GSST (OGSST) awards.
 These are only available to students at SRI.
+MBP Students who applied for OGS will automatically be considered for this award.

-Students must submit a complete OGS application by March 15, 2022.
+Students must submit a complete OGS application by March 4, 2024.
 More information is available at http://glse.utoronto.ca/fom-qeii-gsst-competition.